-Our GHG inventory includes the following greenhouse gases covered by the Kyoto Protocol: carbon dioxide ( $CO_2$ ), methane ( $CO_4$ ), nitrous oxide ( $CO_2$ ) and sulphur hexafluoride ( $CO_2$ ).
+Our GHG inventory includes the following greenhouse gases covered by the Kyoto Protocol: carbon dioxide (CO_2), methane (CH_4), nitrous oxide (N_2O) and sulphur hexafluoride (SF_6).

-To the extent of our current knowledge, our activities do not result in any material emissions of hydrofluorocarbons (HFCs), perfluorocarbons (PFCs) and nitrogen trifluoride (NF3), which are therefore not included.
+To our current knowledge, our activities do not result in material emissions of hydrofluorocarbons (HFCs), perfluorocarbons (PFCs) and nitrogen trifluoride (NF_3), which are therefore not included.